heshiming/ibga/README.md

 * Automatic daily export of logs
 * Retaining of settings after an upgrade
 * A disposable container design
+* <a href="https://heshiming.github.io/ibga/faq.html#how-is-two-factor-authentication-interactive-brokers-secure-login-system-sls-handled-in-ibga">Support two-factor authentication</a> (as of Nov 11, 2022)

 ## Under the hood:
 * IBGA runs in a set of bash scripts.